Topological Theory of Helium 4: Discussion.

 In Type II superconductors, in which the second-order phase transition takes place, the appropriate $U(1)\simeq S^1$ group manifold collapses {\it instantly} in the way when domain walls arise simultaneously between all the topological sectors of the circle $S^1$.

 In Type I superconductors, in which the first-order phase transition takes place, collapsing the $U(1)\simeq S^1$ group manifold occurs {\it gradually} in the way similar that in the case of NO vortices, us discussed above.
 A distinctive feature of the first-order phase transition taking place in Type I superconductors thus the coexistence of the mentioned geometrical (topological) structures (at the temperature $T\to 0$).
 Note herewith that the latent heat depends manifestly on the change in the background magnetic field $H$ (rather on changes in the temperature of environment!) as Eq. (\ref{latent}) reads.
 Thus we can speak about the gradual "magnetic" distortion of the $U(1)\cong S^1$ group space in this case.
 This is instead of the thermal distortion in the case of the NO model \cite{No}.
+Despite the different nature of the gradual "magnetic" and "thermal "distortion of the $U(1)\cong S^1$ group space from the physical point of view, the topological approach to these phenomena is, apparently, {\it is the same}, us analyzed above!

+And one more note is appropriate here.
+The schemes us described are suitable rather for {\it restoring} the $U(1)$ gauge symmetry, i.e. the normal phase.
+But these schemes can be "restarted" in the opposite order: from the n to the s phase.

 In spite of the said, it is obvious that in the Curie point $T_c$, $ H_{c_1}\to H_{c_2}\to 0$.
 The said allows, for all that, to construct the plots $H(T)$ for the s, n and mixed states in Type II superconductors (see Fig. 7 in \cite{Landau52}).